2, 84, 30, 993, 560, 15456, 11962, 261485, ...: Higher dimension operators in the SM EFT: Selected results

 \subsection{Counting at higher dimensions with arbitrary $N_{f}$}

 Here we present the number of independent operators in the SM EFT as a function of $N_f$, up to mass dimension 15.
 The counting is split up into $(\Delta B=0)+(\Delta B=1)+(\Delta B=2)$ parts ($B$ is baryon number) up to dimension 12, with the understanding that when there is only one bracket, it is $\Delta B=0$, and when there are only two, the first is $\Delta B=0$ and the second is $\Delta B=1$.
-We find,
+We find,\footnote{A typographical error in copying the output of the Hilbert series into the $\Delta B=0$ term at mass dimension 12 has been corrected from the first version of this paper.
+(Previously the first set of parentheses at mass dimension 12 included the sum of both the $\Delta B=0$ and $\Delta B = 2$ terms.)
+We thank Renato Fonseca for bringing this to our attention.}